aab64/PyCatKin/docs/overview.rst

 The modules have the following functions:
     - **State**: A microscopic state, which can be either a surface, adsorbant(s) or gas molecule(s).
 Information stored can include mass and inertia, energetic terms, structure.
-    - **Scaling**: A microscopic state, which can be either a surface, adsorbant(s) or gas molecule(s).
+    - **ScalingState**: A microscopic state, which can be either a surface, adsorbant(s) or gas molecule(s).
 Superficially the same as an instance of State; however, energetic terms are defined by scaling relation.
     - **Energy**: An ordered collection of states defining a reaction energy landscape (which can be drawn).
 Energy span model calculations can be performed using its member functions.
     - **Reaction**: An elementary surface reaction.
 Defined by lists of reactant, product and transition state states, the site area on which the reaction occurs and the scaling (for example due to a non-unity sticking coefficient).
 Used to compute reaction energies and barriers, and thus, reaction rate constants.
     - **Reactor**: The system being studied.
 Can be either a CSTR or an infinite dilution reactor.
 Provides information about the boundary conditions (mass transport).
-    - **System**: Defined by a reactor and a set of reactions, with parameters for initial and boundary conditions, and solver tolerances.
-Used to solve for transient or steady-state profiles of relevant species and to save results.
+    - **System**: Defined by a set of states, a set of reactions, and a reactor, with parameters for initial and boundary conditions, and solver tolerances.
+Used to solve for transient or steady-state profiles of relevant species, compute the DRC, and to save results.
+    - **Uncertainty**: Defined by a system, the mean and variance of Gaussian distribution, and the number of samples.
+Used to estimate the propogation of uncertainty in the energy landscape to the kinetics with a correlated error model.

-The reaction rate constants are defined in the functions subpackage and the constants are defined in the constants subpackage.
+The reaction rate constants, input parser and some preset simulations are defined in the functions subpackage and the physical constants are defined in the constants subpackage.